InformaticsMatters/openshift-jenkins-buildah-slave/README.md

 ## So, what can I do?
 With this agent you will be able to build container images in an OpenShift Jenkins agent using local storage without a Docker daemon.
-You use `buildah` to `build` and `podman` to login to an external image registry (like Docker) before finally using `buildah` to push your image to the new registry.
+You use `buildah` to _build_ and `podman` to _login_ to an external image registry (like Docker) before finally using `buildah` to _push_ your image to the new registry.

-A typical workflow, using a Docker format registry and an existing `Dockerfile`, might be something like this: -
+A typical workflow, using a she OpenShift built-in Docker registry and an existing `Dockerfile`, might be something like this: -

     $ buildah bud -t me/myimage:latest .
-    $ podman login --username <me> --password <password> <registry>:5000
+    $ podman login --username <me> --password <password> docker-registry.default:5000
-    $ buildah push --format=v2s2 me/myimage:latest docker://<registry>:5000/<namespace>/myimage:latest
+    $ buildah push --format=v2s2 me/myimage:latest docker://docker-registry.default:5000/<namespace>/myimage:latest
     $ podman logout <registry>:5000

 ...where

--   **registry** is the address/IP of the external container registry.
 -   **namespace** is the name of a pre-existing namespace (project)

 Alternatively, you can define the image format (if you're using a Dockerfile)